open-cloud/open-cloud.github.io.old/2_developer.md

 ###Debugging configurations

-There are two different configurations -- terminal interactive configurations and background configurations.
+There are two different kinds of configurations -- terminal interactive configurations and background configurations.
 Terminal interactive configurations print output to stdout and accept input from stdin.
 Examples of these configurations are the Test and Bash configurations.
+Debugging these are relatively easy, as one may directly observe the output of the container.

 Background configurations do not produce output once launched.
 Examples of these configurations include the Devel and Frontend configurations.
 The Makefiles for